giis-uniovi/retorch/README.md

 ```
 - The `retorchfiles/` directory would contain all the configuration files and scripting snippets that would be used to generate the
-pipelining code as well as the scripts to set-up, deploy and tear-down the different Resources and TJob.
+pipelining code and the scripts to set up, deploy, and tear down the different Resources and TJob.
 Contains two subdirectories:
-  - `configurations/`: contains the Resource and CI configuration files
+  - `configurations/`: stores the Resource and CI configuration files.
   - `customscriptscode/`: stores the different script snippets for the tear-down, set-up and environment.
 - The `docker-compose.yml` in the root of the directory.
-- The different project directories-files.
+- The different project directories and files.

 The following subsections explain how to create each configuration file and how to prepare the docker-compose.yml file.

 #### Create the Resource.json file
 The Resource file must be placed in the `retorchfiles/configurations/` and named with the system or test suite name, followed
 by `SystemResources.json`.
-This file contains a Map with a series of Resources, using as key their unique ResourceID.
+This file contains a map with a series of resources, using their unique ResourceID as a key.
 For each
-Resource the tester needs specify the following attributes:
+Resource the tester needs to specify the following attributes:
 - `resourceID`: A unique identifier for the Resource.
 - `replaceable`: A list of Resources that can replace the current one.
 - `hierarchyParent`: A resourceID of the hierarchical parent of the Resource.
 - `elasticityModel`: The elasticity model of the Resource, is composed by the following attributes:
   - `elasticityID`: A unique identifier for the elasticity model.
-  - `elasticity`: Integer with the available Resources
+  - `elasticity`: Integer with the available Resources.
-  - `elasticityCost`: Instantiation cost of each Resource
+  - `elasticityCost`: Instantiation cost of each Resource.
-- `resourceType`:  String with the type of the Resource(e.g. LOGICAL, PHYSICAL or COMPUTATIONAL)
+- `resourceType`:  String with the type of the Resource(e.g. LOGICAL, PHYSICAL or COMPUTATIONAL).
-- `minimalCapacities`: List with the Minimal Capacities required by the Resource, each Capacity is composed by:
+- `minimalCapacities`: List with the Minimal Capacities required by the Resource; each Capacity is composed by:
-  - `name`: String between "memory","processor" and "storage"
+  - `name`: String between "memory", "processor" and "storage".
-  - `quantity`: float with the amount fo Capacity Required:
+  - `quantity`: float with the amount of Capacity Required.
-- `dockerImage`: String with the concatenation of the placeholder name in the docker-compose, "[IMG:]" and the image name
+- `dockerImage`: String with the concatenation of the placeholder name in the docker-compose, "[IMG:]" and the image name.

 The following snippet shows an example of two Resources declared in the JSON file: